 Getting started with the program is simple, the app automatically detects your USB drive, and to create a bootable USB drive, you need to select the ISO image by clicking the ‘CD Drive’ icon, then go ahead to hit the ‘Start button.

 The utility supports all types of bootable ISOs.
-Rufus will format the drive and creates bootable USB windows installer or Linux from the bootable ISO image you selected.
+Rufus will format the drive and creates a bootable USB Windows installer or Linux from the bootable ISO image you selected.

 The program supports both MBR and GPT partition scheme for UEFI, file system options include: FAT32, NTFS, UDF, and exFAT.

 The application lets you change cluster size, volume label, and the program even allows you to check the device for bad blocks, and select the algorithm type.